tanglisha/tanglisha.github.io/content/post/blog-setup.md

-+++
+---
-title = 'Blog Setup'
+title: 'Blog Setup'
-date = 2024-07-22T15:10:28-07:00
+date: 2024-07-22T15:10:28-07:00
-draft = false
+draft: false
-+++
+summary: Step by step instructions for setting up a Hugo blog in GitHub Pages
+tags:
+- hugo
+---

 I've used [hugo](https://gohugo.io) to generate this blog.
-It wasn't my first choice mostly because I knew I wanted to use Github Pages and they default to Jeckyll.
+It wasn't my first choice because I knew I wanted to use Github Pages and the default instructions Jeckyll.

-Here is how I created it.
+Here's how I created it.

 # tl;dr
 1. [Install Hugo:](#install-hugo) `snap install hugo`